-Jeremy received both his MS in engineering science with a focus on environmental engineering and BS in bioengineering from University of the Pacific, where his research focused on the optimization of biogas production from the anaerobic co-digestion of various agricultural waste streams at local wineries and dairy farms.
+Domen received both his MS in engineering science with a focus on environmental engineering and BS in bioengineering from the University of the Pacific, where his research focused on the optimization of biogas production from the anaerobic co-digestion of various agricultural waste streams at local wineries and dairy farms.

 - Zheng, L., Nico, P., Spycher, N., Domen, J. K., Credoz, A. (2021).
 Potential impacts of CO2 leakage on groundwater quality of overlying aquifer at geological carbon sequestration sites: A review and a proposed assessment procedure.
 Greenhouse Gases Science and Technology.

 - Shonkoff S.B.C., Domen J. K., Hill, L.L.
 (2019).
 Human health and oil and gas development: An assessment of chemical usage in oil and gas activities in the Los Angeles Basin and the City of Los Angeles.
 PSE Healthy Energy.

 - Stringfellow, W.T., Camarillo, M.K., Domen, J. K., Shonkoff, S.B.C.
 (2017).
 Comparison of Chemical-use Between Hydraulic Fracturing, Acidizing, and Routine Oil and Gas Development.
 PLoS ONE.
 12(4): e0175344.